 With Kajabi, you have plenty of flexibility in how you design assessments, including:

-Do you want to automatically subscribe students to an email sequence after they’ve completed the assessment?
-Do you want to email them with a link to test results?
-Do you want to email your team every time a student completes an assessment?
+Want to automatically subscribe students to an email sequence after they’ve completed the assessment?
+Email them with a link to test results?
+Would you like the ability to email your team every time a student completes an assessment?
 You can do all of that in Kajabi.

 Like Teachable, you can require your students to complete an assessment with a minimum score before moving onto the next lesson.
 Or if it’s more important that they answer the questions rather than the grade itself, set the passing grade to 0%.
-They’ll be able to move on once they answer your question(s) — regardless of how they score.
+Regardless of score, students can move on once they answer.

-Bottom line: If you want a robust functionality for testing your students, sending surveys, or simply designing a more interactive learning experience, Kajabi has everything you need.
+Bottom Line: If you want a robust functionality for testing your students, sending surveys, or simply designing a more interactive learning experience, Kajabi is one of the best Teachable alternatives.

 Digital product themes: the look and feel of your course

-This is where product theming comes into play — one of the most significant differences between Kajabi and Teachable.
+This is where product theming, one of the most significant differences between Kajabi vs. Teachable, comes into play.

 Teachable product themes